A Class of Models for Large Zero-inflated Spatial Data: A Computationally Efficient Approach for Fitting Two-Part Models

 The PICAR-Z approach requires shorter walltimes per iteration (of the MCMC algorithm) as well as fewer iterations for the Markov chain to converge.
 The computational speedup results from exploiting lower-dimensional and weakly correlated basis coefficients $\bdel_{o}$ and $\bdel_{p}$ and also bypassing expensive matrix operations (e.g. Cholesky decompositions).
 The PICAR-Z approach has a computational complexity of $\mathcal{O}(2np)$ as opposed to $\mathcal{O}(2n^{3})$ for the full hierarchical spatial two-part model.

 We examine mixing in MCMC algorithms within the context of spatial two-part models.
-The PICAR-Z approach generates a faster mixing MCMC algorithm than fitting the full two-part model using the reparameterization method (gold standard) \citep{christensen2002bayesian} and a competing approach using bi-square basis functions \citep{cressie2008fixed}.
+The PICAR-Z approach generates a faster mixing MCMC algorithm than fitting the full two-part model using the `reparameterized' method \citep{christensen2002bayesian} and a competing approach using bisquare basis functions \citep{cressie2008fixed}.
 This is corroborated by the larger effective sample size per second (ES/sec), which approximates the rate at which samples are produced from an MCMC algorithm that are equivalent to samples from an IID sampler.
 Larger values of ES/sec indicates faster mixing.
-In the simulated examples (Section \ref{Sec:SimulationStudy}), the PICAR-Z approach returns a larger ES/sec than the gold standard across all model parameters and spatial random effects (see supplement).
+In the simulated examples (Section \ref{Sec:SimulationStudy}), the PICAR-Z approach returns a larger ES/sec than the `reparameterized' approach across all model parameters and spatial random effects (see supplement).

 For PICAR, the two major computational bottlenecks are constructing the Moran's operator and computing its $k$-leading eigencomponents.
 The Moran's operator requires the matrix operation $\mathbf{(I-11'/}m)\mathbf{N}(\mathbf{I-11'}/m)$ which results in $2m^{3}-m^{2}$ floating point operations (FLOPs) where $m$ is the number of mesh vertices.
 For dense mesh structures (large $m$), we can generate the Moran's operator by leveraging the embarrassingly parallel operations as well the sparsity of the weights matrix $\mathbf{N}$.
 Next, the first $k$ eigencomponents of the Moran's Operator can be computed using a partial eigendecomposition approach such as the Implicitly Restarted Arnoldi Method \citep{lehoucq1998arpack} from the \textbf{RSpectra} package \citep{RSpectra2019}.
-Since the PICAR approach generally selects the leading $p_o$ or $p_p$ eigenvectors where $p_o\ll m$ and $p_p\ll m$, an expensive full eigendecomposition of the Moran's operator is not necessary.
+Since the PICAR-Z approach generally selects the leading $p_o$ or $p_p$ eigenvectors where $p_o\ll m$ and $p_p\ll m$, an expensive full eigendecomposition of the Moran's operator is not necessary.